jlibovicky/jlibovicky.github.io/_posts/2019-05-24-MT-Weekly-Analyzing-Self-Attention.md

 The paper introduces a clever technique for learnable switching off the attention heads.
-There is a gate added to every attention head (something similar to the [Gumbel-softmax](https://arxiv.org/pdf/1611.01144.pdf)) which makes a hard 0/1 decision whether the head is used or not, but the decision is still differentiable and the gradient can get through during training.
-It is used for model fine-tuning which has two objectives: first, switch off as many heads as possible, and, second, minimize cross-entropy of reference sentences (i.e., the standard way of training MT).
+There is a gate added to every attention head (something similar to the [Gumbel-softmax](https://arxiv.org/pdf/1611.01144.pdf)) which makes a hard 0/1 decision whether the head is used or not.
+However, the decision is still differentiable and the gradient can get through during training.
+It is used for a multi-task model fine-tuning which with two
+objectives: first, switch off as many heads as possible (maximize the gate probabilities), and, second, minimize cross-entropy of reference sentences (i.e., the standard way of training MT).
 The more weight is given to the first objective, the more heads get switched off.
-The experiments again show that the heads from the already mentioned categories tend to survive and “mysterious” heads are the first ones that get removed, and importantly, it barely influences the translation quality.
+The experiments again show that the heads from the already mentioned categories tend to survive and the “mysterious” heads are the first ones that get removed, and importantly, it barely influences the translation quality.
 This is shown on a diagram with the number of remaining heads on the horizontal axis and head categories on the vertical axis (the picture is taken from the paper, page 7, figure 8).

 ![head pruning](/assets/MT-Weekly-4/head_pruning.png)

-At first glance, the method seems a bit over-engineered, but just removing one of the heads without finetuning would certainly break the model immediately.
+At first glance, the method seems a bit over-engineered, but just removing one of the heads without fine-tuning would certainly break the model immediately.
 Even if the “mysterious” head only generated noise, the rest of the network would be tuned to the particular type of noise.
-So, if I think about it in more detail, this is truly an elegant way of learning to remove something from a neural network without doing much harm.
+In fact, this is truly an elegant way of learning to remove something from a neural network without doing much harm.